shanecelis/bevy_minibuffer/README.md

 cargo run --example add-act
 ```

 [^1]: Any system with no input or output.
-This does exclude pipelines however.
+This does exclude pipelines, however,
+  which are used extensively with asynchronous systems.

 ## Easily bind key chord sequences to acts
 <img align="right" src="https://github.com/user-attachments/assets/336a79c1-f934-4d69-a3fe-6b55778663be"/>